EmanHerawy/chainlink-ccip/readme.md

          - Why?
            - A token with a Proof Of Reserve (PoR) feed on a specific chain poses a challenge for the "Burn and Mint" method when applied to other chains because **it conflicts with the PoR feed**.
 For these tokens, "Lock and Mint" is the preferred approach.
    - `ARM contract`: The ARM contract maintains the list of ARM nodes' addresses allowed to bless/curse and holds the quorum logic for blessing a committed Merkle Root and cursing CCIP on a destination blockchain.
      - There is one ARM contract for each supported destination chain.
-T
-     - he ARM contract maintains a group of nodes authorized to participate in the ARM blessing/cursing.
+     - The ARM contract maintains a group of nodes authorized to participate in the ARM blessing/cursing.
      - Each ARM node has five components:
        1. an address for voting to curse,
        2. an address for voting to bless,
        3. an address for withdrawing a vote to curse,
-       4. a curse weight, and
+       4. a curse weight
        5.  a blessing weight.
        -  The contract also maintains two thresholds to determine the quorum for blessing and cursing.
     -   There are two different voting logics depending on the mode: